InnerLoopLLC/OculusPlatformBP/README.md

 #### What this is:
 + ...the [*Oculus Platform SDK (v19)*](https://developer.oculus.com/reference/platform/v19/) exposed from C++ to Blueprints as directly as possible.
 + ...or at least some of it.
 There's a still a lot of work to do.
++ ...client-side stuff **only**.
+For now.
+Server-side will be implemented eventually.

 #### What this isn't:
 + ...an attempt to integrate the Oculus Platform SDK into existing UE4 systems. *(e.g. OnlineSubsystem)*